Population-scale dietary interests during the COVID-19 pandemic: Introduction

 Early on in the course of the pandemic, anecdotal reports about changes in dietary habits during lockdowns emerged, \eg, about increased interest in baking \cite{kitchn,sourdough}.
 Existing research has studied the impact of \covid stay-at-home orders on health behaviors and physical and mental health \cite{mansfield2021indirect}, finding initial evidence of increased sedentary behaviors and reduced physical activity \cite{jia2020impact,ammar2020effects,werneck2021associations,stockwell2021changes}, less eating out, increased cooking and baking from scratch \cite{flanagan2021impact,pullano2020evaluating,gerritsen2020seven}, and generally increased consumption of \cite{giacalone2020reported,batlle2020environmental}, and interest in \cite{laguna2020impact}, food.
 Overall, food consumption and meal patterns were mostly found to be more unhealthy during confinement \cite{zupo2020preliminary,gerritsen2020seven}, with the exception of a decrease in alcohol consumption \cite{zupo2020preliminary,ammar2020effects}.

-Current evidence, however, relies primarily on surveys, does not leverage passively collected large-scale observational data, and is focused on specific countries \cite{scarmozzino2020covid,di2020eating,deschasaux2020diet,chenarides2021food}.
-It remains challenging to quantify shifts in food interests globally and holistically, across different types of food, and fundamental questions about food interests during confinement remain unanswered.
+Current evidence, however, relies primarily on surveys and does not leverage passively collected large-scale observational data \cite{scarmozzino2020covid,di2020eating,deschasaux2020diet,chenarides2021food}.
+It remains challenging to quantify shifts in food interests globally and holistically, across different types of food, and fundamental questions about food interests during the pandemic remain unanswered.